AhmetZamanis/LoanRequestClassification/Report.md

             of values, and we can focus on narrower ranges as necessary afterwards.
-        -   The search space for gamma is set to integers from -8 to 2, transformed as 2^K, so we try values from roughly 0.004 to 4, though most values tried are smaller than 1, which is a more likely range for the gamma parameter.
+        -   The search space for gamma is set to integers from -8 to 2, then transformed as 2^K, so we try values from roughly 0.004 to 4, while most values tried are smaller than 1, which is a more likely range for the gamma parameter.

 ``` r